microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/worksheetprotection-protect.md

 ---
 title: "WorksheetProtection: protect"
 description: "Protect a worksheet.
-It throws if the worksheet has been protected."
+It throws if the worksheet has been protected."author: "lumine2008"
 ---

 # WorksheetProtection: protect